Altinity/ebs-params-controller/README.md

 ## Installation

-**To create your Amazon EBS CSI plugin IAM role with the AWS Management Console**
+**To create your EBS Params Controller IAM role with the AWS Management Console**

 1. Open the IAM console at https://console.aws.amazon.com/iam/
 2. In the left navigation pane, choose **Roles**.